andyroo2000/andyroo2000.github.io/_posts/2014-08-01-big-overwhelming-list-of-coding-resources.markdown

 - [General Assembly](https://generalassemb.ly) - An excellent source of in-person instruction in NYC.
 For me, they hit the sweet spot between excellent serious instruction and time-commitment and cost.
 I haven't taken any of their courses, but I've heard good things from people who hire programmers.

+## Sites Like This (getting meta in here)

+- [Project Odin](http://www.theodinproject.com/home) - This is an open-source curriculum that takes you from zero to professional [Ruby on Rails](http://rubyonrails.org/) developer.
+While my site is geared toward those learning JavaScript, all of the stuff on this site about HTML/CSS, JavaScript, Git, and jQuery totally applies to what we're doing here.
+I'd highly recommend checking this site out, picking a thing you don't know and following some of the steps outlined on this site.
+There also happens to be a [Meetup](http://www.meetup.com/codecrewny/events/199566412/?a=ea1_grp&rv=ea1&_af_eid=199566412&_af=event) for people following this cirriculum in NYC.

+- [Metis prework](https://github.com/thisismetis/prework) - [Metis](http://www.thisismetis.com) is an intensive Ruby on Rails bootcamp from [thoughbot](http://thoughtbot.com), which is a well-regarded Rails consultancy.
+Although, this is the pre-work for entering the course, anyone just starting out in web devlopment could benefit from it.

+- [Flatiron School prework](http://prework.flatironschool.com) - [Flatiron School](http://flatironschool.com) is a well-regarded Ruby on Rails bootcamp in NYC, and their pre-work is also a good resource for beginners.